Many business owners find it difficult to comply with the Fair Work Act (FWA).

 - Work Health and Safety (Occupational Health and Safety

-9. 10 Ways to comply with FWA means having Performance management procedures for fairness and to avoid an unfair dismissal or adverse action:
+Step 9.
+Performance management procedures for fairness and to avoid an unfair dismissal or adverse action:

 There are specific procedures to manage performance in a fair and compliant manner.
 You can find a checklist and instructions on the Fair Work Ombudsman’s site:

-The Fair Work Ombudsman provides some excellent tools, tips and courses to help you learn about managing employees in Australia.
+The Fair Work Ombudsman provides great resources.
+Tools, tips, and courses to help you learn about managing employees in Australia.
 You can do the courses anonymously or register and receive a certificate.

-It is tough to run a business and be across all the important areas of legislation at least we can obtain free courses and guides to help.
+It’s tough to run a business and be across all the important areas of legislation.
+At least we can get free courses and guides to help.
 Click on the link here to go to the various managing employee courses available free of charge.

-These courses only take a few minutes and could save your business thousands and improve productivity, so they are well worth your time.
+These courses only take a few minutes.
+They could save your business thousands.
+And improve productivity, so they are well worth your time.

-10. 10 Ways to comply with FWA means Keeping accurate records, pay slips etc. This is an important aspect of employment law in Australia.
+Step 10.
+Keeping accurate records, pay slips etc. This is an important aspect of employment law in Australia.
 Employers must keep time and wage records for 7 years to comply with FWA.
 If a Fair Work Inspector (FWI) asks for these records, you must provide them: